 Pre-spray the affected area with an all-purpose cleaner and make sure that it is well diluted.
 The cleaner will help a lot in breaking down the dirt, which in this case is a bird poop.

-You can use a garden hose with a good amount of pressure for the water to come out when it is time to rinse the foam off.
+You can use a garden hose or Rv sewer hose with a good amount of pressure for the water to come out when it is time to rinse the foam off.

 Soon as you remove all residue from the cleaning product that you use along with the bird poop, it is time to shampoo your car.